Plan Your Visit

 Artist in Residence – Pacific Science Center

-Since 2016, Pacific Science Center, with support from the Institute of Museum and Library Services and the Washington State Arts Commission, has been working with artists to create cross-disciplinary experiences for guests and to foster collaborations across disciplines.
+Since 2016, Pacific Science Center, with support from the Institute of Museum and Library Services and the Washington State Arts Commission and the City of Seattle Office of Arts & Culture, has been working with artists to create cross-disciplinary experiences for guests and to foster collaborations across disciplines.

 The Artist in Residence program is a unique, open-ended opportunity for artists to develop, expand, and apply their skills to explore connections between art and STEM (science, technology, engineering, and mathematics).
 The program offers artists a platform to talk about the creative processes behind their work and to present works-in-progress.
 Additionally, Artists in Residency have the opportunity to collaborate with scientists from our Science Communication Fellowship program.